shayneholmes/qmk_firmware/layouts/community/ergodox/shayneh/README.md

 * Plover layer, including emitting chords to enable Plover when the layer is triggered

-* Password macros - I have ignored Jack's warnings and accept my fate.
-At least the passwords.h file is ignored by git so the passwords aren't on this repo.
+* Password macros - I, too, have ignored Jack's warnings and accept my fate.
+At least the passwords.h file is ignored by git so the passwords aren't stored here.

 ## Layers

 Layers are organized with modal layers on the bottom, followed by layers I tap-toggle (they're 'sticky'), and finally layers that I only use in chorded presses

-Of note, the `FKEYS` layer is interesting because it is invoked with _two_ modifier keys, any single one of which will invoke a separate layer.
-Releasing them out-of-order takes some special handling code (see `action_fkey`), but I find this works well in practice to increase the power of my layer buttons without increasing the number of them.
+Of note, the `FKEYS` layer is interesting because it is invoked with _two_ modifier keys, any single one of which will invoke a different layer.
+Releasing them out-of-order takes some special handling code (see `action_fkey()`), but I find this works well in practice to increase the power of my layer buttons without increasing the number of them.

 ## Pretty keymaps